starsareintherose/TNT_Script/README.md

 # TNT Script used by Guoyi

-This scripts are followed MIT except for setk.run which belongs to Salvador Arias(Instituto Miguel Lillo, San Miguel de Tucumán, Argentina).
+These scripts follow MIT except for setk.run which belongs to Salvador Arias(Instituto Miguel Lillo, San Miguel de Tucumán, Argentina).

 ## Usage